-Vectorizations models strongly resemble scalarization models in terms of their actions, but this can be misleading.
+Vectorization models strongly resemble scalarization models in terms of their actions, but this can be misleading.
 One major difference is in the number of additional degrees of freedom.
-Scalar fields contribute a single new degree of freedom irrespective of whether they are part of spontaneous scalarization or not, provided that the field equations are second order in derivatives.
+Scalar fields contribute a single new degree of freedom irrespective of whether they are part of spontaneous scalarization provided that the field equations are of second order in derivatives.
 For vectorization, this is not the case.
-The action~\eqref{eom_vt1} and all the vector-tensor theory actions we have discussed break the gauge freedom found in massless vector fields.\footnote{Even though we have an intrinsic mass $\mu_X$ for the vector field in our discussion, vectorization can occur without this term, as is the case for scalarization.} As a result, the vectors of vectorization models carry three degrees of freedom instead of the two found in electromagnetism.
+The action~\eqref{eom_vt1} and all of the vector-tensor theory actions that we have discussed break the gauge freedom found in massless vector fields.\footnote{Even though we have an intrinsic mass $\mu_X$ for the vector field in our discussion, vectorization can occur without this term, as is the case for scalarization.} As a result, the vectors of vectorization models carry 3 degrees of freedom instead of the 2 found in electromagnetism.
 This is not an immediate reason of concern, since minimally coupled massive vectors, known as Proca fields~\cite{Proca:1936fbw}, also break the gauge symmetry, and they still provide a classical field theory with well-behaved dynamics.
-However, as we will see, the extra degree of freedom is far more problematic in vectorization.
+However, as we later see, the extra degree of freedom is far more problematic in vectorization.

 Although the vectorization models are designed to have a linear tachyonic instability in analogy with scalarization, the presence of the third degree of freedom, whose dynamics is not obvious, casts doubt on the success of this design.
-Namely, whether vectorization can indeed be described as a tachyonic instability of the vector modes, that is then quenched nonlinearly is not apparent.
-This concern is amplified by the fact that vectorized compact objects in the models studied so far seem to have some striking differences with respect to their scalarized counterparts.
+Namely, whether vectorization can indeed be described as a tachyonic instability of the vector modes that is then quenched nonlinearly is not apparent.
+This concern is amplified by the fact that vectorized compact objects in the models studied thus far seem to have some striking differences with respect to their scalarized counterparts.